naveed1351/AzureOpenAI_Advanced_Prompt_Engineering/README.md

 - Ensure you install dependencies in the same environment you’ll use for the notebooks.

-6. Configure Credentials

-Edit the credentials.env file with your values:
+6. Configure Credentials: Edit the credentials.env file with your values:

 - AZURE_OPENAI_ENDPOINT
 - AZURE_OPENAI_API_KEY